-No person governed by this code shall use his their position or office for the financial or personal interest of him-themself, a business with which they are he is associated, an individual with which he is they are associated or a member of their his immediate family.
+No person governed by this code shall use his_their position or office for the financial or personal interest of him-themself, a business with which they are he is associated, an individual with which he is associated or a member of their his immediate family.

-No person governed by this code shall engage in or participate in any business or transaction, including outside employment with a private business, or have an interest, direct or indirect, that is incompatible with the proper discharge of his their official responsibilities in the public interest or that would tend to impair his their independent judgment or action in the performance of their his official responsibilities.
+No person governed by this code shall engage in or participate in any business or transaction, including outside employment with a private business, or have an interest, direct or indirect, that is incompatible with the proper discharge of his-their independent judgment or action in the performance of their his official responsibilities.